Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 Do I need to delete existing backups before doing a new backup?
 Or does a new backup override the old backup?
 -------------------------------------------------------------------------------------------------------------
-No, you don’t need to delete the old backups.
+No, you don't need to delete the old backups.
 The technology we use updates the existing backup.

 Can I clone my Embassy SSD for backup purposes?
 -----------------------------------------------